seli33/Job-Market-Analysis/README.md

 # Nepal Job Market Analytics

+An end-to-end **data engineering project** that collects, processes, and analyzes job postings from Nepali job boards using a structured ETL pipeline.

-A end-to-end data engineering project that scrapes job postings from Nepali job boards, cleans and transforms the data, loads it into a PostgreSQL database, and generates insights about the local job market.
+The system extracts raw job data from the web, transforms it into a clean and normalized format, loads it into a relational database, and generates insights through SQL and visualization tools.

 ---

-##  Project Goal
+## Project Overview

-Answer real questions about the Nepal job market:
+This project is designed to answer key questions about the Nepal job market:

-- What are the most in-demand job roles in Nepal?
+* What are the most in-demand job roles?
-- Which cities have the most job openings?
+* Which cities have the highest job concentration?
-- Which companies are hiring the most?
+* Which companies are hiring the most?
-- What seniority levels are most common?
+* What seniority levels dominate the market?
-- Which industries are growing?
+* Which industries show growth trends?

 ---